Covid19 Employment Q&A for Businesses & Entrepreneurs

 Come see us.
 Let’s sit down and tailor a plan for your firm's unique needs in managing your employees, drafting job offer letters, contracts, termination letters, notices and policies that work for your establishment.

-When your employee or former employee sues your company, seek the advice of an experienced professional right away: Call us at 416-383-0550.
+When your employee or former employee sues your company, seek the advice of a lawyer who is experienced in employment law right away: Call us at 416-383-0550.